dineshrajdhanapathyDD/kodekloud_DevOps_project/Extra task/task-55 Deploy Nginx and Phpfpm on Kubernetes.md

-Questions:
+## Questions:
 The Nautilus Application Development team is planning to deploy one of the php-based application on Kubernetes cluster.
 As per discussion with DevOps team they have decided to use nginx and phpfpm.
 Additionally, they shared some custom configuration requirements.
 Below you can find more details.
 Please complete the task as per requirements mentioned below:

-1) Create a service to expose this app, the service type must be NodePort, nodePort should be 30012.
+1) Create a service to expose this app, the service type must be NodePort, nodePort should be `30012`.

-2.)
-Create a config map nginx-config for nginx.conf as we want to add some custom settings for nginx.conf.
+2) Create a config map `nginx-config` for `nginx.conf` as we want to add some custom settings for `nginx.conf`.

-a) Change default port 80 to 8098 in nginx.conf.
+a.
+Change default port `80` to `8098` in nginx.conf.

-b) Change default document root /usr/share/nginx to /var/www/html in nginx.conf.
+b Change default document root `/usr/share/nginx` to `/var/www/html` in nginx.conf.

-c) Update directory index to index index.html index.htm index.php in nginx.conf.
+c Update directory index to index index.html index.htm index.php in nginx.conf.

-3.)
-Create a pod named nginx-phpfpm .
+3) Create a pod named nginx-phpfpm .

-b) Create a shared volume shared-files that will be used by both containers (nginx and phpfpm) also it should be a emptyDir volume.
+b Create a shared volume shared-files that will be used by both containers `nginx and phpfpm` also it should be a emptyDir volume.

-c) Map the ConfigMap we declared above as a volume for nginx container.
-Name the volume as nginx-config-volume, mount path should be /etc/nginx/nginx.conf and subPath should be nginx.conf
+c Map the ConfigMap we declared above as a volume for nginx container.
+Name the volume as nginx-config-volume, mount path should be `/etc/nginx/nginx.conf` and subPath should be nginx.conf

-d) Nginx container should be named as nginx-container and it should use nginx:latest image.
+d Nginx container should be named as nginx-container and it should use nginx:latest image.
 PhpFPM container should be named as php-fpm-container and it should use php:7.3-fpm image.

-e) The shared volume shared-files should be mounted at /var/www/html location in both containers.
-Copy /opt/index.php from jump host to the nginx document root inside nginx container, once done you can access the app using App button on the top bar.
+e The shared volume shared-files should be mounted at `/var/www/html` location in both containers.
+Copy `/opt/index.php` from jump host to the nginx document root inside nginx container, once done you can access the app using App button on the top bar.

 Before clicking on finish button always make sure to check if all pods are in running state.